top of page

 Acronyms

 All acronyms should be spelled out the first time they are introduced in text or references.
-Thereafter the acronym can be used if appropriate, e.g. 'The work for the Ministry of Health (MOH)...'.
-Subsequently, 'The MOH studies on...', in a reference ...
-(Ministry of Health [MOH] 1999).
+Thereafter, the acronym can be used if appropriate.
+For example, 'The work for the Ministry of Health (MOH)...'.
+Subsequently, 'The MOH studies on...'.

 Equations, tables and figures